What is it?

 - Cataracts.
 There is some early evidence that eating fish three times weekly can slightly lower the risk of developing cataracts.

-- Thinking problems (cognitive impairment).
+- Decline in memory and thinking skills in older people that is more than what is normal for their age.
 Some research suggests that taking fish oil by mouth daily for 12 months might improve memory in people with reduced mental function.
+But not all research agrees.

 - Cystic fibrosis.
 Early research suggests that taking fish oil by mouth can improve lung function in people with cystic fibrosis.
 However, administering fish oil intravenously (IV) does not have this effect.

 - Kidney damage in people with diabetes (diabetic nephropathy).
-Evidence suggests that taking fish oil does not improve kidney function in people with diabetic nephropathy.
+Evidence suggests that taking fish oil does not improve kidney function in people with type 1 diabetes who have this condition.
+In people with type 2 diabetes, some research shows that taking fish oil might help kidney function.
+But more research is needed.

-- Eye damage in people with diabetes (diabetic retinopathy).
+- Vision problems in people with diabetes (diabetic retinopathy).
 Higher intake of fish oil from the diet has been linked to a reduced risk of eye damage in people with diabetes.

 - Dry eye.
 Higher intake of fish oil from the diet has been linked to a lower risk of dry eye in women.
 But the effects of fish oil in people with dry eye are inconsistent.
 Some research shows that fish oil reduces dry eye symptoms such as pain, blurred vision, and sensitivity.
 But fish oil doesn’t seem to improve other signs and symptoms of dry eye such as tear production and damage to the surface of the eye.
 Taking fish oil also doesn’t improve signs and symptoms of dry eye when used with other dry eye treatments.

-- Abnormal cholesterol or fat levels in the blood (dyslipidemia).
+- Abnormal levels of cholesterol or blood fats (dyslipidemia).
 There is conflicting data about the effects of fish oil on blood fats in people with abnormal blood fat levels.
 Research shows that eating two servings of fish per week can lower cholesterol and blood fats in people with high cholesterol.
-Taking fish oil supplements also seems to improve levels of triglycerides and certain other blood fats in people with diabetes and abnormal blood fat levels.
+Taking fish oil supplements also seems to improve levels of triglycerides and certain other blood fats in people with diabetes and in people with kidney transplants.
 But most research shows that taking fish oil supplements does not improve cholesterol levels in people with abnormal or high cholesterol levels.
 In fact, taking fish oil supplements might actually increase low-density lipoprotein (LDL or “bad”) cholesterol levels in these people.

 - Food allergies.
 Taking fish oil during pregnancy seems to reduce the risk of egg allergies in the infant.
 But it doesn’t reduce the risk of other food allergies such as milk or peanut allergies in the infant.